lilynhuynh/M7-poetry-slam/README.md

 ## Setup
 > [!NOTE]
-> Please install **flask, flask_cors nltk, spacy, pronouncing, collections** and **collections** prior to running the program.
+> Please install **flask, flask_cors, nltk, spacy, pronouncing, collections** and **collections** prior to running the program.
 The poem generation will not work properly if not installed beforehand.
 If you have any issues with accessing certain downloads within packages like brown within NLTK, even after running `nltk.download('<resource>')`.
 Please implement this at the top of the python file it is erroring out on to download the file:
 ```
 import ssl
 try: